infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 • Protect the child by not disclosing the identity of the child outside the team
 • Uphold the privacy of the child by not disclosing the identity of the child to the media
 • Ensure that there are staff members of the same gender when escorting the child between locations and also when taking care of the child/children at any location
+- All relatives/guardians need to sign a register before taking the child out
+- A female caregiver always accompanies the children on the bus
+- All visitors must be accompanied by staff

-• Sleep alone with any child
+• Do not sleep alone with any child
-• Stay back at the child care institution/orphanage or interact with children after dark/ 19:00 hours
+• Do not stay back at the child care institution/orphanage or interact with children after dark/ 19:00 hours
-• Do things for children of a personal nature that they can do themselves, such as use the toilet, bathe or change clothes (unless the child is severely ill or injured - in such case, another staff / caretaker should also be present)
+• Do not do things for children of a personal nature that they can do themselves, such as use the toilet, bathe or change clothes (unless the child is severely ill or injured - in such case, another staff / caretaker should also be present)
-• Give gifts directly to children
+• Do not give gifts directly to children
-• Share any sensitive and confidential personal & family information shared by the child with CCI staff & management without taking the child’s permission
+• Do not share any sensitive and confidential personal & family information shared by the child with CCI staff & management without taking the child’s permission
+- Do not send child home if there’s a history of abuse or if the child is scared
+- Do not allow Male visitors after 7 pm

+- One manager in the home at all times, day and night
+- Security guard mandatory, visitors given passes

 ### Training Operations